apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the iPhone for iOS projects.
 For other platforms, you may need to first associate a device with an emulator.
 <!-- XREF
-(See Installing Platform SDKs for details.)
+(See the Platform Guides for details.)
 XREF -->
 For example, you may first run the `android` command to launch the Android SDK, then run a particular device image, which launches it